kirixvelu/project-108/src/blog/article-114.md

 ---
-title: Corruption and Destruction of NDP
+title: Internal Corruption and Destruction of Labour
 description: The radical decision of NDP executive reflected the true disconnection between the interest of working people and the party leadership ambitions
 date: 2022-10-20
 category: "corruption"